erithobra/databases/sql-joins-lab/README.md

 ---
 title: SQL JOINs
 type: Lab
-duration: "1:30"
+duration: "2:00"
 creator:
     name: Yuliya Kaleda (and Alex De Marco)
-    city: NYC

 ---

 # ![](https://ga-dash.s3.amazonaws.com/production/assets/logo-9f88ae6c9c3871690e33280fcf557f33.png) SQL JOINs Lab

 ## Introduction

-> **Instructor Note:** This should be done independently.
+> This should be done independently.

 In this lab, you'll write SQL scripts for PostgreSQL that will create and initialize a database with two tables (`Employee` and `Job`) and then query the data in those tables.